Vandals couldn't spoil homecoming in Bement

-BEMENT — Bement came close to not being able to host its lone football game of the season earlier this month.
+BEMENT — Bement High School came close to not being able to host its lone football game of the season earlier this month.

-When school personnel discovered the damage on the morning of Bement's homecoming football game, they knew they had a long day ahead of them.
+When school employees discovered the damage on the morning of the homecoming game, they knew they had a long day ahead of them.

-The district has a cooperative sports agreement with neighboring Cerro Gordo, and most of the team's football games are played in Cerro Gordo.
+The district has a cooperative sports agreement with neighboring Cerro Gordo, and most of the team’s games are played there.
 But Bement gets at least one game each season to celebrate homecoming.

 So staff got to work — filling holes, replacing sod, even using magnets to make sure all the nails were found.